 Alternatively, Negotiation and Litigation are more traditional methods of resolving divorce and separation than collaborative law and mediation.

-Any method of divorce will require the parties to resolve all issues relating to child custody and parenting plan; child support, maintenance (alimony); and the equitable distribution of marital assets and debts.
+Any method of divorce will require the parties to resolve all issues relating to child custody and parenting plan: child support, maintenance (alimony); and the equitable distribution of marital assets and debts.
 Such matters often include the need to resolve questions involving real estate, tax law, estate law, pension and retirement law.
 Occasionally issues involving bankruptcy, criminal law, and other matters also arise.
-Our team is uniquely qualified to assist you with any issue that may arise during your divorcing process.
+Our team is uniquely qualified to assist you with any issue that may arise during your divorce process.